WhatsApp

 Recyclability value impact

 PET has strong resale and recycling value.
-Many countries even have dedicated PET recycling plants.
-You can reclaim it, reprocess it, and use it again—easily.
-On the flip side, PVC recycling is complicated, expensive, and less common due to toxic byproducts.
+Many countries have dedicated PET recycling facilities.
+PVC recycling is developing with specialized programs.

 Processing cost differences